-About 97% of doctors agree to accept Medicare assignment.
+About 97% of doctors agree to accept assignment nationwide.

 Is accepting Medicare the same as accepting Medicare assignment?

-No. If a doctor accepts Medicare and accepts Medicare assignment, they’ll take what Medicare approves as payment in full.
+No. If a doctor accepts Medicare and accepts Medicare assigned amount, they’ll take what Medicare approves as payment in full.

-If they accept Medicare but not Medicare assignment, they can charge up to 15% more than the Medicare-approved amount.
+If they accept Medicare but not Medicare assignment, they can charge an excess charge of up to 15% above the Medicare-approved amount.
 You could be responsible for this excess charge.

 What is the Medicare-approved amount?